 When in doubt, always have a reliable recipe you can make as an alternative entree for the holidays.
 If you don’t have a staple vegetarian entree to make for yourself, your family, or for Friendsgiving — then this is it.
-The Best Thanksgiving Nut Loaf.
+The Best Vegetarian Nut Loaf.

 I remember the first plant-based holiday season I experienced, about 9 years ago, when I was experimenting with that lifestyle to see what worked for me and my health goals, and what didn’t.
 To this day my body loves eating as plant-rich as possible, but I’m not vegan or go by any food labels — as you guys know it’s all about eating whole foods that make you feel good.
 One of the common questions, we get around this time of year is how to make a substantial, hearty, delicious, and non-laborious vegetarian entree for the holiday.
 I listened, and we served it up today.

-This truly is, the Best Thanksgiving Nut Loaf…which can also be enjoyed year-round.
+This truly is, the Best Vegetarian Nut Loaf…which can also be enjoyed year-round.
 One of the most difficult challenges with making a vegetarian nut loaf is the texture.
 Too often it crumbles to the point where it’s unrecognizable as a loaf or it’s far too moist, or the flavor is just “off”.
 I was thinking back to two popular NS recipes, the Grain-free Walnut Bread and the Meatloaf and had an ah-ha moment — I combined two aspects of each recipe to create the best texture I’ve ever had in a vegetarian loaf.
 The ingredient (s) that take this loaf over the top is the combination of dried ground thyme, dried ground sage, and dried ground oregano which are synonymous with the holiday.
 This loaf is…

 Dense and hearty texture